gskg02-values/timeless-survival-principles/README.md

 If not reacted today, tomorrow becomes survival correction.
 If reacted today, tomorrow becomes meaningful evolution.

 ---
-© 2026 — Built with intention.
+© 2026 — Built with intention not to create HISTORY but a LEGACY.
+Survival of FOOL-PROOF systems and Values as CONTINUITY.